 Best panoramic view of Jerusalem: Tayelet Haas Promenade

-The Tayelet Haas Promenade has the best panoramic view of Jeruslaem where you can stroll on paved walkways or sit on green grass and enjoy a picnic.
-To get there by transit take the bus south to Hebron Road/Daniel Yanovski Road.
-From there walk east on Daniel Yanovski Road and the promenade will be on the lefthand side at Trotner Park.
+The Tayelet Haas Promenade has the best panoramic view of Jerusalem, where you can stroll on paved walkways or sit in the green grass and enjoy a picnic.
+To get there by transit, take the bus south to Hebron Road/Daniel Yanovski Road.
+From there, walk east on Daniel Yanovski Road and the promenade will be on the lefthand side at Trotner Park.

 Day Trip to the Dead Sea

 You will also want to save a day to float in the Dead Sea.
-It lived up to its hype and turned out to be one of our favourite activities in Israel.
+It lived up to the hype and turned out to be one of our favourite activities we did in Israel.
 It felt like floating in outer space!

 The Best Dead Sea Beach

 The best beach at the Dead Sea is Kalia Beach.
-There is a entrance fee of 60 NIS (~$17 USD), however you don't have to purchase packs of the mud like at other beaches.
+There is a entrance fee of 60 NIS (~$17 USD), however you don't have to purchase packs of mud like you do at other beaches.
 The natural mud at Kalia Beach contains minerals and removes skin impurities, so get dirty and have fun.
 Our skin was silky smooth after.
-Considering the Dead Sea is the lowest place on earth, 420m below sea level, the oxygen level there is very high and it is said all things combined make for an amazing health experience.
+Since the Dead Sea is the lowest place on earth (420m below sea level), the oxygen level is very high.
+All things combined make for an amazing health experience!

 Kalia Beach also has clean facilities, snacks, a gift shop and the "Lowest Bar in the World".